nens/raster-feeder/ATOMIC.rst

   - replace final_past_old with final_past_new in radar group config
   - remove final_past_old from rasterserver raster group config
   - check with store-info
-  - mv final final_future
-  - mv final_past_new final
+  - mv final final_future && mv final_past_new final
   - store-put final_future final
-  - rm -r final_future
+  - rm -rv final_future
   - remove final_past_new from group config
   - check with store-info
   - check all is very well
   - start all cronjobs
-  - remove final_past_old completely
+  - remove final_past_old completely (only after all three have been moved)
 - document this new radar procedure in master readme

 Tasks to be replaced by search-and-fix scripts: